Skip to main content

 Supporting documents

-• a statutory declaration if you can't get a professional practitioner certificate or medical certificate due to extenuating circumstances.
+• a student declaration if you can't get a professional practitioner certificate or medical certificate due to extenuating circumstances.
 You'll need to include:

 • the reason you can't get a professional practitioner certificate or medical certificate

-• all the required information we've listed in the statutory declaration section below.
+• all the required information we've listed in the student declaration section below

 We understand it might take some time to gather your supporting documents.
 In this case, you should still apply by the deadline.
 We'll accept your application without supporting documents and contact you at a later stage to request them, before finalising your outcome.